 They often accompanied a church choir alongside cornetts (wooden pipe-like instruments – not to be confused with a cornet, which is a type of modern trumpet).

 The Serpent is one of the most distinctive-looking members of the Baroque brass family.

 A large instrument that plays in the bass register, it has a snake-like shape, is made of leather-covered wood, and has finger holes like a woodwind instrument.

 Despite this, it is considered part of the brass family due to its cup-style mouthpiece; in fact, it is an ancestor of the modern-day tuba.

 Now we’ll look at a few of the wood instruments that were used during the baroque period.

-Most of these you’ll recognise but a couple you might not.
+Most of these you’ll recognize but a couple you might not.

-The Recorder, which remains popular today, was often used to suggest pastoral scenes in Baroque music with composers like Telemann and Vivaldi utilising its high pitched sound to evoke birdsong.
+The Recorder, which remains popular today, was often used to suggest pastoral scenes in Baroque music with composers like Telemann and Vivaldi utilizing its high pitched sound to evoke birdsong.

-Like the pipe organ we looked at earlier, the baroque era is quite often considered the ‘golden age’ of the recorder before falling out of favour during the classical and romantic eras.
+Like the pipe organ we looked at earlier, the baroque era is quite often considered the ‘golden age’ of the recorder before falling out of favor during the classical and romantic eras.